dankingtech/watson-assistant-wordpress/watson-conversation/Readme.txt

 Currently supported features:

+* **All New:** Easy VOIP calling powered by Twilio for users to contact a real person if they wish
+* Simple plugin setup to get your Watson Conversation chatbot available to users as soon as possible
 * Control usage of the Watson Conversation service directly from the plugin settings page
 * Choose the pages and posts you want the visitors to see the chat bot on
 * Customize the appearance of the chat box to your preference